MalcolmDyer/Interview-Prep-Buddy/README.md

    ```
    - `npm run dev` runs Vite for the renderer and launches Electron after the dev server is ready.
    - You can also set `OPENAI_MODEL` to override the default `gpt-4o-mini`.

+## Voice controls
+- Click **Read aloud** in a session to have the current question spoken via the Web Speech API.
+- Click **Speak answer** to dictate your response; the text area will fill with the transcribed text.
+Click again to stop listening.
+- Voice playback/input depends on OS/browser-level speech APIs being available in your Electron runtime; grant microphone permission when prompted.

 ## Production build and run
 ```bash